USS Phenakite (PYc-25) "The Kentucky Ghost Ship"

 (Photo Caption: USS Phenakite (PYc-25) on patrol in 1942)

-This is a suggestion for a unique coastal patrol ship with a lot of history.
-The ship more specifically; is the former steam yacht Celt which was commissioned into the US Navy as USS Sachem (SP-192) during World War I. Sachem would also later serve under the name USS Phenakite (PYc-25) during the Second World War.
-This suggestion, however, will cover only USS USS Phenakite (PYc-25) during her Second World War service.
+This is a suggestion for a unique coastal patrol ship with much history.
+This ship is the former steam yacht Celt, commissioned into the US Navy as USS Sachem (SP-192) during World War I. During the Second World War, Sachem would also later serve under the name USS Phenakite (PYc-25).
+This suggestion, however, will cover only the USS Phenakite (PYc-25) during her Second World War service.
 This ship would be an interesting little addition to the US Coastal Tree, owing to not just her unique history; but also because she represents a unique type of warship that is not often very well represented or even remembered, especially in video games.

 Background